svetzal/mojentic-coder/.junie/guidelines.md

 4. **Tools**: Extend capabilities with tools rather than complex prompting

 5. **Memory**: Use BaseLLMAgentWithMemory when information needs to persist across interactions

+6. **Tracing**: Use the TracerSystem to monitor and debug interactions with LLMs and tools